stefanfrena/camunda/tenants/README.md

 # Tenants in shared process definitions

-This prototype starts instances for a tenant "stefan".
+This prototype starts instances for a tenant "ICP".
 The process definitions are shared, not deployed for a specifict tenant.

-To set the tenant, we make use of a process variable "tenantId".
+To set the tenant, we make use of a process variable "dataset".
 Using a [CustomTenantProvider](./src/main/java/de/frena/CustomTenantProvider.java) this variable will be used as tenant.
 It is removed in the process right after start to demostrate, that it isnt needed afterwards.

 Created with [Camunda Platform Initializr](https://start.camunda.com/)

 Start the application and check [h2-console](http://localhost:8080/h2-console/), no user or pw needed.
-In ACT_HI_PROCINST, TENANT_ID_ will be "stefan".
+In ACT_HI_PROCINST, TENANT_ID_ will be "ICP".

 # Tenants in non-shared process definitions